-All 5 supporting articles are interlinked and they all link to pillar page; pillar page links to each of the five and finally they are all filed under same category so that category page links to all of them.
+All 5 supporting articles are interlinked and they all link to the pillar page; the pillar page links to each of the five and finally, they are all filed under the same category so that the category page links to all of them.

 That’s some wonderful SEO and logical site architecture that makes sure Google knows what I’m trying to rank for.

 That is it.

 Now your article will be hyper-relevant to the query and will have a great chance of ranking; simply because long tail keywords don’t have real competition and the sites that rank do so on an authority basis.